nauxxe/Xion-Markets-Semi-Auto-Tx/README.md

 4. Enter

 If you want infinity loop you need to have RDP

-Price RDP specs 2vCpu 4GB RAM only for $9
+Price RDP specs 2vCpu 4GB RAM Duration 3 Months only for $9
 Contact Telegram : @nauxxe